Azure/Azure-Sentinel/Solutions/TenableIO/Playbooks/Playbooks/Tenable-EnrichIncidentWithVulnInfo/readme.md

 <img src="./playbook_screenshot.png" width="50%"/><br>

+### Prerequisites

+1. Prior to the deployment of this playbook, [TenableIO Data Connector](../../../Data%20Connectors/) should be deployed.

 ### Deployment instructions

 1. To deploy the Playbook, click the Deploy to Azure button.
 This will launch the ARM Template deployment wizard.